sammy-boii/Progress/TypeScript/notes.md

 In 'Type Checking' of the config file:

-<span style = 'color: yellow'>1. "noUnusedParameters": true  </span> : raises an error for unused params
+1. "noUnusedParameters": true  </span> : raises an error for unused params
-<span style = 'color: yellow'>2. "noImplicitReturns": true</span> : raises an error if you forget to return a value
+2. "noImplicitReturns": true</span> : raises an error if you forget to return a value
-<span style = 'color: yellow'>3. "noUnusedLocals: true</span> :  raises an error if local variable isn't used
+3. "noUnusedLocals: true</span> :  raises an error if local variable isn't used

 #### And inside the config file: